2016 Oklahoma Sooners football team

 The 2016 Oklahoma Sooners football team represented the University of Oklahoma in the 2016 NCAA Division I FBS football season, the 122nd season of Sooner football.
 The team was led by head coach Bob Stoops, offensive coordinator Lincoln Riley, and defensive coordinator Mike Stoops, as well as such players as Mark Andrews, Orlando Brown, Jordan Evans, Baker Mayfield, Joe Mixon, Ogbonnia Okoronkwo, Samaje Perine, and Dede Westbrook.

-OU was ranked third in the 2016 preseason AP and Coaches’ polls.
+OU was ranked third in the 2016 preseason AP and Coaches' polls.
 The Sooners lost two of its first three games to non-conference foes (#15 Houston and #3 Ohio State), and neither game was especially close.
 By the end of September, OU had dropped completely out of the top 25 of both polls.
 At that time in late September, four of its Big 12 rivals were ranked above them.

 Conference play began on October 1 with a 52–46 win at AP #21 TCU and ended with a 38–20 home win against #11 Oklahoma State.
 Oklahoma finished conference play with a 9–0 record, winning their eleventh Big 12 Championship and second consecutive championship in a row.
 The conference championship was Stoops’ 10th championship in his 18 years as OU head coach.

 Despite the 9 consecutive wins and the conference championship, OU missed out on a return to the 4-team national championship playoff.

 Oklahoma did play in the 2017 Sugar Bowl against the Auburn Tigers, winning handily, 35–19.
 Oklahoma finished the season ranked 5th in the AP poll and 3rd in the Coaches poll, with an 11–2 record.

 On June 7, 2017, Stoops announced his retirement after 18 seasons as head coach.
 Offensive coordinator Lincoln Riley was promoted to head coach.

-Previous season and offseason

-The 2015 Oklahoma Sooners football team finished the regular season with an 11–1 record winning their ninth Big 12 Championship.
-Their only regular-season loss was against Texas in the Red River Showdown.
-Oklahoma became bowl eligible after defeating Texas Tech on October 24, 2015.
-Oklahoma was selected as the fourth seed to play in the 2015 College Football playoff against first seed Clemson in the Orange Bowl, which ended up being a 37-17 loss.
-Oklahoma finished the season 11–2.